 We stayed our three nights this summer at Røst Bryggehotell and were satisfied with it.
 The room was great, the food superb and the service friendly.
 There are more accommodation options.
 As the photo collection at the bottom shows some people had even hung up their tents on a fish rack.

 If you want to eat well, you can do it at Røst Bryggehotell.
 It is also possible to have a meal at Kulwant, Qverini or Skomværkora.
 The two last mentioned are the places to go to enjoy an evening drink.
-Food and other things can be purchased at the Joker supermarket.
+You may by food and other things at the Joker supermarket.

-I would like to mention a few cultural activities should be mentioned: At the Bryggehotellet we find a gallery with images from Røst taken by photographer Jan Erik Wessel.
+I would like to mention a few cultural activities: At the Bryggehotellet we find a gallery with images from Røst taken by photographer Jan Erik Wessel.
 Drop by the old log house in the summer when the photographer is present.
 Further to be mentioned is the Querini opera which has been staged several times and the Puffin Festival which has become an annual festival around midsummer.

 Of nature experiences there are boat trips further out in the archipelago, one of which is presented in the next article here on Sandalsand.